github/docs/content/search-github/github-code-search/about-github-code-search.md

 Results for any search with the new code search (beta) are restricted to 100 results (10 pages).
 Sorting is not supported for code search results at this time.
 This limitation only applies to searching code with the new code search (beta) and does not apply to other types of searches.

 The new code search (beta) supports searching for symbol definitions in code, such as function or class definitions, using the `symbol:` qualifier.
 However, note that the `symbol:` qualifier only searches for definitions and not references, and not all symbol types or languages are fully supported yet.
-For a list of what languages are supported, see "[Symbol qualifier](/search-github/github-code-search/understanding-github-code-search-syntax#symbol-qualifier)."
+For a list of what languages are supported, see "[AUTOTITLE](/search-github/github-code-search/understanding-github-code-search-syntax#symbol-qualifier)."

 ## Feedback and support